-The bedding and backfilling of the pipeline shall be performed so as to meet the design assumptions.
+The bedding and backfilling of the pipeline shall be performed according to design calculations and drawing.

-In general, a compacted backfill shall secure a uniform bedding angle of 90° .
+In general, a compacted backfill shall secure a uniform bedding angle of 90°.

 A sound bedding of the pipeline is obtained by carefully compacting successive layers of backfill roughly 30 cm thick, up to the pipeline spring line.
 The material of the first layers shall be pushed and rammed under the pipeline haunches.
 It shall belong to classes 1 to 3 of the following table and compacting shall be checked and reach 95 % of the Optimum Proctor without any results lower than 90 % of OPN.